Kevin L. Petersen

 As NASA's primary installation for flight research for more than six decades, NASA Dryden is chartered to conceive and conduct experimental flight research and test for advanced aeronautical and aerospace configurations.
 NASA Dryden plays a vital role in carrying out the agency's missions of space exploration, space operations, scientific discovery, and aeronautical research and development.
 In carrying out this mission, Dryden operates some of the most advanced research aircraft in the nation.

-His earlier assignments at the center included being chief of the Dynamics and Controls Branch within the Research Engineering Division.
+His earlier assignments at the Center included being chief of the Dynamics and Controls Branch within the Research Engineering Division.
 There, he provided multidisciplinary support to a variety of research programs in the areas of flight dynamics and controls, structural dynamics, and flight systems.
-Programs he supported in these capacities included the F 18 High Angle of Attack Research Vehicle and the X 29 Forward Swept Wing technology demonstrator aircraft, serving as chief engineer on that project.
-He also headed the center's National AeroSpace Plane project office from February 1992 through November 1993, at which time he served as the center's acting deputy director.
+Projects he supported in these capacities included the F-18 High Angle of Attack Research Vehicle and the X-29 Forward Swept Wing technology demonstrator aircraft, serving as chief engineer on that project.
+He also headed the Center's National AeroSpace Plane project office from February 1992 through November 1993, at which time he served as the Center's acting deputy director.